 Consequences of Having a Low Credit Score

 Having a low credit score can have quite a negative impact on your financial life.
-If your credit score is too low and you don’t meet the minimum credit score for a credit card, you may not be able to get approved for loans, including a credit card.
-And if you are approved for a loan, you may have to pay significantly higher interest rates than someone with better credit.
+If your credit score is too low and you don’t meet the minimum credit score for a credit card, you may not be able to get approved for loans or a credit card.
+And if you are approved, you may have to pay significantly higher interest rates than someone with better credit.

 Tips for Building Your Credit

 There is no one magic way to build your credit — instead, your credit will build as you show that you’re responsible with the loans that you already have.
-For example, as you use your credit card responsibly by paying your monthly statement on time, your credit score may go up as compared to someone who pays late or misses payments.
+For example, as you use your credit card responsibly by paying your monthly statement on time, your credit score may be positively impacted vs. paying late or missing payments, which can lower your score.

-Other ways that you can work toward building your credit from scratch include avoiding using too much of your available credit and keeping old accounts open to maintain the age of your accounts.
+Other ways that you can work toward building your credit include avoiding using too much of your available credit and keeping old accounts open to maintain the age of your accounts.

 Monitor Your Credit Score